Chronic Lymphocytic Leukemia (CLL)

 Chemotherapy

 Chemotherapy is a type of treatment that uses drugs to kill cancer cells.
-Chemotherapy is often used to treat CLL that is progressing or that is causing symptoms.
+Chemotherapy is often used as chronic lymphocytic leukemia (CLL) treatment that is progressing or that is causing chronic lymphocytic leukemia (CLL) symptoms.

-Some of the chemotherapy drugs that are used to treat CLL include:
+Some of the chemotherapy drugs that are used to chronic lymphocytic leukemia (CLL) treatment include:

 • Fludarabine